 Find more free events in London.

-- Visit some of London’s scariest attractions this Halloween, from tales of torture at the Tower of London, to bone-chilling experiences at the London Dungeon, ghosts at Hampton Court Palace or eerie taxidermy at the Grant Museum of Zoology.
+- Visit some of London’s scariest attractions this Halloween: From tales of torture at the Tower of London, to bone-chilling experiences at the London Dungeon, ghosts at Hampton Court Palace or eerie taxidermy at the Grant Museum of Zoology.

 Find more food and drink inspiration.

-Autumn activities for culture vultures
+Which autumn activities can culture vultures enjoy?

 Search for London events by day.